11ty/11ty-website/src/docs/shortcodes.md

 Various template engines can be extended with shortcodes for easy reusable content.
 This is sugar around Template Language [Custom Tags](/docs/custom-tags/).
 Shortcodes are supported in JavaScript, Liquid, Nunjucks, and Handlebars templates.

-{% callout "info" %}
-Markdown files are pre-processed as Liquid templates by default.
-This means that shortcodes available in Liquid templates are also available in Markdown files.
-Likewise, if you <a href="/docs/config/#default-template-engine-for-markdown-files">change the template engine for Markdown files</a>, the shortcodes available for that templating language will also be available in Markdown files.
-{% endcallout %}

 Here are a few examples:

 <is-land on:visible import="/js/seven-minute-tabs.js">